mpytlik-intel/edge-ai-suites/robotics-ai-suite/robot-vision-control/docs/source/development/modify_hardware_setup.rst

 Change Manipulator without supported drivers
 --------------------------------------------

-RVC is based on |ros2| framework, hence its able to drive manupulators with ROS 2 support.
+RVC is based on ROS 2 framework, hence its able to drive manupulators with ROS 2 support.
-This means the manufacturer has to provide a |ros2| driver, fully implementing the `ROS 2 Control <https://control.ros.org/master/index.html>`__ interfaces and `MoveIt 2 <https://moveit.picknik.ai/main/index.html>`__ support.
+This means the manufacturer has to provide a ROS 2 driver, fully implementing the `ROS 2 Control <https://control.ros.org/master/index.html>`__ interfaces and `MoveIt 2 <https://moveit.picknik.ai/main/index.html>`__ support.

 If the robot is not supported, there is another way, albeit potentially not straight forward: